apache/age-website/docs/clauses/skip.md

 ## Introduction

 By using `SKIP`, the result set will get trimmed from the top.
-Please note that no guarantees are made on the order of the result unless the query specifies the `ORDER BY` clause. `SKIP` accepts any expression that evaluates to a positive  integer.
+Please note that no guarantees are made on the order of the returned results unless specified by the `ORDER BY` clause. `SKIP` accepts any expression that evaluates to a positive  integer.

 ## Skip first three rows